-3. Stealing from another student materials or resources for the purpose of interfering with the other student's successful completion or performance of the academic activity or of enhancing the offending student's own completion or performance.

-(h) Unauthorized Taking or Receipt of Materials or Resources to Gain an Academic Advantage.
-A student shall not without express authorization take or receive materials or resources from a faculty member for the purpose of gaining academic advantage.

-(i) Unauthorized Recordings.
-A student shall not without express authorization from the faculty member and, if required by law, from other participants, make or receive any recording, including but not limited to audio and video recordings, of any class, co-curricular meeting, organizational meeting, or meeting with a faculty member.

-(j) Bribery.
-A student shall not offer, give, receive, or solicit a bribe of money, materials, goods, services or anything of value for the purpose of procuring or providing an academic advantage.
+- 3. Stealing from another student materials or resources for the purpose of interfering with the other student's successful completion or performance of the academic activity or of enhancing the offending student's own completion or performance. - (h) Unauthorized Taking or Receipt of Materials or Resources to Gain an Academic Advantage.
+A student shall not without express authorization take or receive materials or resources from a faculty member for the purpose of gaining academic advantage. - (i) Unauthorized Recordings.
+A student shall not without express authorization from the faculty member and, if required by law, from other participants, make or receive any recording, including but not limited to audio and video recordings, of any class, co-curricular meeting, organizational meeting, or meeting with a faculty member. - (j) Bribery.
+A student shall not offer, give, receive, or solicit a bribe of money, materials, goods, services or anything of value for the purpose of procuring or providing an academic advantage. - Source.

-(k) Submission of Paper or Academic Work Purchased or Obtained from an Outside Source.
 A student shall not submit as his or her own work a paper or other academic work in any form that was purchased or otherwise obtained from an outside source.
-An outside source includes but is not limited to a commercial vendor of research papers, a file of research papers or tests maintained by a student organization or other body or person, or any other source of papers or of academic work.

-(1) Conspiracy to Commit Academic Dishonesty.
-A student shall not conspire with any other person to commit an act that violates the Student Honor Code.

-(4) VIOLATIONS OF THE STUDENT CONDUCT CODE.

-(a) Causing Physical or Other Harm to any Person.
+An outside source includes but is not limited to a commercial vendor of research papers, a file of research papers or tests maintained by a student organization or other body or person, or any other source of papers or of academic work. - (l) Conspiracy to Commit Academic Dishonesty.
+A student shall not conspire with any other person to commit an act that violates the Student Honor Code. - (4) VIOLATIONS OF THE STUDENT CONDUCT CODE. - (a) Causing Physical or Other Harm to any Person.

-1. Conduct causing physical injury or endangering another's health or safety, which includes, but is not limited to, acts of physical violence, assault, and relationship or domestic violence.

-2. Actions causing physical injury or endangering one's own health or safety.
-Also refer to University of Florida Regulation 6C1 4.036.
+- 1. Conduct causing physical injury or endangering another's health or safety, which includes, but is not limited to, acts of physical violence, assault, and relationship or domestic violence. - 2.
+Actions causing physical-injury or that actually cause (and would cause a reasonable person) severe emotional distress, or endangering one's own health or safety.
+Also refer to University of Florida Regulation 4.036.